-If you are interviewing for a Salesforce Admin or Developer position, you will almost certainly need to put on your Consultant hat at some point.
+If you are interviewing for a Salesforce Admin or Developer position, you will almost certainly need to put on your Consultant hat on at some point.
 So it’s important to understand some of the following concepts to really impress your interviewer.

-Here are our Consultant Salesforce interview questions…
+Here are our Salesforce interview questions, specifically for consultants…

-41. At a high-level, can you describe the Software Development Lifecycle?
+41. At a high level, can you describe the Software Development Lifecycle?

-The Software Development Life Cycle is a concept that defines the best practice way to implement IT systems, by following a series of stages.
-These stages include planning, analysis, design, implementation, testing & integration and maintenance.
-It can also be pictured like the following image…
+The Software Development Life Cycle is a concept that defines the best practice way to implement IT systems by following a series of stages.
+These stages include planning, analysis, design, implementation, testing & integration, and maintenance.
+It can also be pictured like the following image:

 This is important to understand, as these stages need to be followed whenever you are implementing a new Salesforce product or feature.